Next Premier League manager to leave odds - Leicester boss Ruud van Nistelrooy in deep trouble

 Nuno was out to 80/1 after an amazing recent six game winning run beating Manchester United, Aston Villa, Brentford, Tottenham, Everton and Wolves.

-He was the only manager not to drift in the market after sackings at West Ham and Everton and is back up to 100/1 after drawing with Liverpool.
+He was the only manager not to drift in the market after sackings at West Ham and Everton and was back up to 100/1 after drawing with Liverpool and then beating Southampton.

 READ MORE: Football accumulator tips: Today's best free acca bets